-Doing a manuscript study to pull all the information out of the book chapters at a time will greatly increase your understanding and knowledge of what you are reading.
+Doing a manuscript study to pull all the information out of a certain book chapters at a time, will greatly increase your understanding and knowledge of what you are reading.

-The easiest chapters to start with if you have never done a manuscript study are those that are full of stories and parables or that are straightforward and easy to understand.
+The easiest chapters to start with if you have never done a manuscript study are those that are full of stories and parables or that are short, straightforward, and easy to understand.
 If you do not know where to start I highly suggest starting with one of the books I noted above.
 Be sure to read the passage aloud as a group before breaking away and starting the study.

-→Next divide the whole reading into manageable parts by identifying natural breaks (for example a change in topic or scene).
+- Next reread the passage and divide the whole reading into manageable parts by identifying natural breaks throughout the chapter/book (for example a change in topic or scene).

 - Repeating words/concepts

-– Cause to effect or Effect to cause
+- Cause to effect or effect to cause relationships

 Step 2: Study the Passage Thoroughly

-Spend time praying and talking to God, this will help you draw on His word and pull all the information out of the passage.
+Spend time praying and talking to God throughout the study.
+This will help you draw on His word and pull all the information out of the passage.
 Develop questions as you read that you want answered.
 Wide margins help keep questions next to the text you have questions about.
-Observe and read the passage multiple times, interpret what you are reading the best you can, and apply the text to your everyday life.
-Applying the text to your life today, will help you connect and draw more understanding from the passage.
+Observe and read the passage multiple times, interpret what you are reading the best you can.
+Spend 15 to 20 minutes individually (depending on how much time you have available), gathering as much information as you can.

-After reading the passage spend some time finding the Who, What, When, Where of the passage.
+After reading the passage spend some time finding the Who, What, When, Where and Why of the passage.
 Color code each finding with a different color (for example code each who in the color green and the when in blue).
 Being able to observe the W's within the chapter will allow you to interpret and apply the context to your life.

-Now that you have the passage broken up in sections and have found the who, what, when, and where of the text look for connections and write the meanings or significance in the margins or notebook.
+Now that you have the passage broken up in sections and have found the who, what, when, and where of the text look for connections and write the meanings or significance of the text in the margins or an extra notebook.